nischal-khadka/vapt-learning/notes/VAPT_Notes.md

   	- this staged payload requires different tabs to be open, one for connecting to the target machine using ssh or any known methods, two for msfvenom to generate payload and host a python server and third one to listen to the upcoming payload that msfvenom created that was ran on the target machine.

 * This is for LINUX target machine.
-For windows also it is the same but the command to download the payload from the attacker server is different and execution of the file is also different.
+For windows also it is the same but the command to download the payload from the attacker server is different and downloadable executive of the file is also different.

 # LINUX PRIVILEGE ESCALATION